jaimeacostag/data-quality-dashboard/README.md

 ### 🗄️ Data Storage (PostgreSQL)

-Loaded the synthetic dataset of Pharma and OTC products (csv format) into a local PostgreSQL database using the pgAdmin 4 admin tool.
+Loaded the synthetic dataset of Pharma and OTC products (csv format) into a local PostgreSQL database using the pgAdmin 4 tool.
 The table design resembled that of the csv dataset.
 No cleansing was performed, only verification that all data was loaded properly.

 **First 10 rows**